 2. Did the last government cause the sharp increase in national debt?
 Well, it did happen on their watch.
-But that was mainly because of the extreme financial crisis caused by the meltdown of the banks, requiring and expensive bank rescue operation, and causing a sharp drop in tax receipts.
+But that was because of the extreme financial crisis caused by the meltdown of the banks, requiring an expensive bank rescue operation, and causing a sharp drop in tax receipts.

-3. Could we have been in a stronger position whan all this actually started?
+3. Could we have been in a stronger position when all this actually started?
 Probably.
-But remember, Spain and Ireland were paragons of fiscal rectitude, and still got sunk by their banks (and the euro and the ECB – but that is another story).
-While the UK was not particularly fiscally profligate before this all happened.
+But Spain and Ireland were paragons of fiscal rectitude, and still got sunk by their banks (and the euro and the ECB – but that is another story).
+The UK was not particularly fiscally profligate before this all happened.
 The fiscal deficit of the UK was actually less than 3% of GDP at the time.
-Not so bad, as it hapens.
+Not so bad, as it happens.
 Similar to the USA and France.
 But, of course, if the banks had been better regulated… Well, that’s another story.
-And the blame for that can certainly be partially laid at the door of Gordon Brown – among so many others.
-But the Conservative party at the time was all for very light-touch regulation too.
+And the blame for that can certainly be laid at the door of Gordon Brown.
+However, the Conservative party at the time was all for very light-touch regulation too.

 There is one potential flaw in the argument that the government should switch course, and borrow for investment in beneficial infrastructure, etc, etc… But nah… That’s for others to elucidate… If they have some evidence, that is…